 Lips: Instead of lining the lip, DeGeneres’ makeup artist applies liner lightly to the lip area because it holds the actual color longer (a great wedding-day trick!).
 Then CoverGirl NatureLuxe Gloss gives a luxurious, albeit natural, color and shine to finish the look.

 Someone who can make a tracksuit look good clearly has style.
-The Glee star has the ability to glam it up for the red carpet but we think she looks just as fantastic on set.
+The former Glee star has the ability to glam it up for the red carpet but we think she looks just as fantastic on set.

 Get Jane’s Look

 Face: Foundation smoothes her skin and barely there blush on the apples of her cheeks show off her strong jawline while adding just a hint of color to keep from looking washed out under bright lighting.